-All Nektar brand and product names, including, but not limited to, Nektar®, contained in this document are trademarks, registered trademarks or service marks of Nektar Therapeutics in the United States (U.S.) and certain other countries.
-This document also contains references to trademarks, registered trademarks and service marks of other companies that are the property of their respective owners.
+The Nektar brand and product names, including but not limited to Nektar®, contained in this document are trademarks, registered trademarks or service marks of Nektar Therapeutics in the United States (U.S.) and certain other countries.
+This document also contains references to trademarks and service marks of other companies that are the property of their respective owners.